vios-s/multiscale-adversarial-attention-gates/README.md

 Project page of the paper:

-"Learning to Segment from Scribbles using Multi-scale Adversarial Attention Gates", by Gabriele Valvano, Andrea Leo, Sotirios A. Tsaftaris (2021) ArXiv 2007.01152.
+> Valvano G., Leo A. and Tsaftaris S. A. (2021), *Learning to Segment from Scribbles using Multi-scale Adversarial Attention Gates*, recently accepted at: IEEE Transaction on Medical Imaging.

 # Resources: